 You may not need to upgrade your appliances as they are relatively new and will fit the new style of your kitchen.
 However, if you are looking to replace them so it all ties together, then be sure to include funds for replacing them in your budget.
 Before you decide on your kitchen design, do your homework and shop around for the best deals on cookers, fridge-freezers, dishwashers and washing machines.
 If you are on a tight budget there are always options with refurbished appliances or second-hand deals.

-The modern kitchen design comes with plenty of modern devices for space saving, funky storage or better functionality.
+The modern kitchen design comes with plenty of modern devices for space-saving, funky storage or better functionality.
 When you are designing your kitchen it is easy to get carried away with the added extras that come with your kitchen.
 The added extras are designed to help you maximise your storage space, sort your rubbish correctly or just look good, but be sure to calculate the additional costs and weigh up the absolute necessity before you sign on the bottom line.
-That way you won’t get a nasty surprise when you come to paying for it.
+That way you won’t get a nasty surprise when you come to pay for it.

 Fixtures and Fittings